 5. The movie is very different from the comic book

 Anyone who’s read the celebrated V for Vendetta mini-series by Moore and Lloyd will find its big screen adaptation broadly recognisable.
-The key characters and themes (bar one, which we’ll get to later) are all present and accounted for in some form or other, and several of the film’s strongest sequences – most notably, Valerie’s heart-breaking tale – have been adapted near-verbatim.
+The key characters and themes (bar one, which we’ll get to later) are all present and accounted for in some form or other, and several of the film’s strongest sequences have been adapted near-verbatim.

 Even so, the movie is drastically different from the source material in a lot of ways.
 This makes sense – McTeigue and screenwriting duo the Wachowskis had to condense a lengthy narrative to fit a 132 minute runtime, which meant making a few tough decisions along the way.

-But maybe the most disappointing revisions made by the filmmakers relate to the themes of V for Vendetta.
-This is an area where the big screen adaptation is far less nuanced and much more binary than its pen-and-ink counterpart, to its detriment.
-As Moore himself has pointed out, the movie completely omits the comics’ balanced central theme of anarchy versus fascism, replacing it with a one-sided, simplistic commentary about liberalism versus neo-conservatism.
+Then there are the changes the filmmakers made to the themes of V for Vendetta.
+As Moore himself has pointed out, the movie completely omits the comic book’s balanced central theme of anarchy versus fascism, replacing it with a simplistic commentary about liberalism versus neo-conservatism which ultimately makes for a rousing (but less intellectually engaging) finale.

 4. It has strong parallels with The Phantom of the Opera